Project-Unison/tf2classic-docker/README.md

 Note: this container can run bash if no args are passed or if `bash` is passed in the startup options.

+Due to trouble with Docker Desktop, we use [GitHub Docker Packages](https://github.com/features/packages) for automated creation.

 Usage:

 ```